exasol/dynamodb-virtual-schema/doc/hands_on/hands_on_dynamodb_vs.md

 ## Create Virtual Schema

-Nwo we can create the Virtual Schema.
+Now we can create the Virtual Schema.

 Steps: